I'm off-campus so how do I ship packages?

 Prepare your package quick instructions are at that hyperlink.
 If shipping laptops, IT and administration save manufacturer boxes for reuse.
 These boxes have the appropriate battery disclaimer imprinted (if it has not been covered).
 Check with them for a reused box.
 If no reused box is available, determination for the correct battery labels needs to be made.

 Anything with lithium batteries is considered hazardous material and dangerous goods by IATA and must be declared by appropriate labeling on the outer package.
-Computers and laptops fall into this category.
+Computers and laptops fall into this category, as well as anything else shipping that has batteries or shipping batteries by themselves.

 Batteries are considered Dangerous Goods by IATA and must be declared.